skynetservices/skynet-archive/README.md

 Services are the heart of your skynet clusters, they will accept requests via msgpack rpc requests.
 Keep in mind that a Service may also be a client.
 In the case of a Composite style application, a request could be made to one service that makes requests either synchronously or asynchronously to additional skynet services.

 #####Sweet!
 How do I create a service?
-Provided you have a doozer instance setup.
-It's pretty simple.
+Provided you have a doozer instance setup, it's pretty simple.
 Just create your service, with any methods you want exposed via rpc, and make sure it implements skylib.ServiceInterface

 <pre>
 type ServiceInterface interface {